RealWeeks/learn-vue-todo/README.md

 ## Computeds

-Being able to perform complex logic on data is key, but we want to keep this logic out of our template because it can quickly become unweidly.
+Being able to perform complex logic on data is key, but we want to keep this logic out of our template because it can quickly become unwieldy.

 Let's display a list of all the todos that we have completed.
-(Typcally we would create another componet to render this but for ease we're doing to do it in our `App` component).
+(Typically we would create another component to render this but for ease we're doing to do it in our `App` component).

 Let's define a `computed` object and put some code in it to render our completed